Generative Predictive Control: Flow Matching Policies for Dynamic and Difficult-to-Demonstrate Tasks: Background

-The ability to parallelize rollouts \eqref{eq:spc_rollouts} is a key advantage over gradient-based MPC.
-The advent of massively parallel GPU simulators \citep{mjx, Genesis, makoviychuk2021isaac} further reinforces this advantage.
-Sampling can also reduce the severity of local minima and smooth out stiff dynamics associated with contact \citep{suh2022bundled, le2024leveraging}.
+The ability to parallelize rollouts \eqref{eq:spc_rollouts} is a key advantage over gradient-based MPC, an advantage that is further reinforced by massively parallel GPU simulators \cite{mjx, Genesis, makoviychuk2021isaac}.
+Sampling can also reduce the severity of local minima and smooth out stiff dynamics associated with contact \cite{suh2022bundled, le2024leveraging}.